Former NBA Champion, No. 2 Overall Pick Darko Milicic Latest To Pan Rudy Gobert Extension

-Although he has established himself as one of the NBA’s elite centers and premiere defensive players, Rudy Gobert’s recently-inked, near-supermax contract extension with the Utah Jazz has elicited a handful of jeers from basketball pundits.
+Although he has established himself as one of the NBA’s elite centers and premiere defensive players, Rudy Gobert’s recently-inked, near-supermax contract extension with the Utah Jazz has drawn criticism from a handful of basketball pundits.
 This week, a one-time champion and former No. 2 overall pick joined a slew of detractors, which notably includes Hall of Famer turned TNT analyst Shaquille O’Neal, in panning the deal.

 As reported by Eurohoops on Wednesday, Darko Milicic — a career role player who was famously drafted ahead of Carmelo Anthony, Dwyane Wade and Chris Bosh in 2003 — offered his own criticism of the contract while comparing Gobert’s play to that of Denver Nuggets star and fellow Serbian Nikola Jokic.

-Per Milicic, if Gobert is slated to receive $205 million over a five year period beginning next season, Jokic is worth more than double that amount over the same span.
+Per Milicic, if Gobert is slated to receive $205 million over a five year period beginning next season, Jokic is worth more than double that amount.

 “We must be aware that money is the basis of NBA’s existence.
 If Gobert is worth that much money, then our Jokic should sign a contract for $500 million dollars.
-That’s how much better he is than Rudy,” Milicic indicated to 24 Sedam, as relayed by Eurohoops.
+That’s how much better he is than Rudy,” Milicic said to 24 Sedam, as relayed by Eurohoops.

 The veteran of nine-plus seasons in the association from the 2003-04 campaign to ’12-13 further indicated that the massive salaries being doled out have come as a result of the league’s ascent as an entertainment entity.
-However, he has a difficult time believing anyone is worth that kind of payday, let alone Gobert.
+However, he clearly has a difficult time believing anyone is worthy of that kind of payday, let alone Gobert.

 “For them [the NBA], marketing has always been in the first place and for the league to make it a show business as much as possible.
 Those numbers that are turning around today are simply unreal.
 Yes a lot is spent and has to come back but to give so much money to someone is totally insane.”